 Sales Pipeline Builder

-You can select from different blueprints available and Kajabi will automatically create different steps in that funnel.
+You can select from different blueprints available and Kajabi will automatically create different steps in that funnel including the landing pages and email campaigns.

 For example, if you want to offer a lead magnet for growing your email list, you can choose the Freebie blueprint and Kajabi will create a landing page and a thank you page for your funnel automatically.
 It also sets up the lead magnet delivery email that goes out immediately.